inet-framework/inet/doc/src/users-guide/ch-mpls.rst

 MPLS-Enabled Router Models
 --------------------------

-INET provides the following pre-assembled MPLS routers:
+INET provides the following preassembled MPLS routers:

 - :ned:`LdpMplsRouter` is an MPLS router with the LDP signaling protocol